The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 I have a lot of thoughts about a lot of those segments.

 I don’t necessarily buy that.
 I believe our internet was created in a way so that we could visit websites for free, which means they needed their costs to be subsidized by advertising.
 The walled gardens — which provide our every day web browsing activities like search, social media, music, and video streaming — are able to exist because of advertising.
-I think the walled gardens — especially Meta, Google, and Amazon — will continue to grow at double-digit rates for at least the next five years.
-It’s also worth noting that the nine largest walled gardens account for 98% of the total global revenues of this category.

 The Trade Desk is part of the Open Programmatic category.
-This allows large platforms to place advertisements into others’ sites that they do not directly own or operate, then charge a “take rate” of 10%-20% for placing the ads and providing the analytics.
+This allows large platforms to place advertisements into others’ sites that they do not directly own or operate, then charge a take rate of 10-20% for placing the ads and providing the analytics.

-I expect The Trade Desk and Google to be a two-horse race when it comes to the DSP buy-side.
-Not only will the entire Open Programmatic segment grow at 10% annually (as advertisers transition their budgets from traditional TV, Print, and Radio).
+The entire Open Programmatic segment will grow at 10% annually as advertisers transition their budgets from traditional TV, Print, and Radio.
 But there will also be a market share shift within Open Programmatic, as smaller Buy-Side platforms can’t compete with the sheer amount of data and ROI efficiency of the larger players.

 I estimate The Trade Desk will place $97 billion of gross ad spend by 2038 and capture $19 billion in revenue from that (a 20% take rate).